 Believers were also to pursue “sanctification,” the state of being set apart as holy or pure in God’s sight.
 Without being in a sanctified, holy, or pure condition, the individual would not be able to “see the Lord.”
 In the context, the focus has been on the Father and so the “Lord” may be understood to mean the Father of the Lord Jesus Christ.
 Only those who are sanctified can have a clear vision of God by reason of an approved relationship with him.
 Upon attaining the sinless state after completing their earthly life in faithfulness and being united with Christ, they will actually see God.
 (12:14)

 Believers should be concerned for one another, watching out that no one among them might fail to be a recipient of God’s gracious favor.
 Not to have his unmerited kindness would mean to lose out on the blessings he bestows on his beloved children.
 Especially is it essential to guard against any corrupting elements.
 The community of believers must be protected from the development of a “bitter root” that causes trouble and defiles many.
 Such a “bitter root” could be anyone who exerts a pernicious influence that undermines the faith of believers or causes them to deviate from living upright lives.
-(12:15)
+(12:15; see the Notes section.)

 The community of believers is no place for persons who engage in sexual immorality nor those who are profane or godless.
 Esau is an example of a profane man, one who lacked a spiritual focus.
 To satisfy his immediate hunger, he sold his birthright to his brother Jacob, manifesting no appreciation for the privileges and future blessings bound up with a firstborn’s birthright.
 (12:16; Genesis 25:29-34)